Unique User Settings (UUID)

 In order to validate that the right value is being pulled for each user, it is recommended that you define the expected format of your user identifier.

-A format can be an email address, GUID, Integer, or any other custom format which can be defined by using a Regular Expression.
-To define it, choose one of the options from the Expected Format dropdown menu.
-When choosing the Custom Regexp option, an additional box will allow inserting a Regular Expression.
+A format can be an email address, GUID, Integer, or any other custom format which can be defined by using a regular expression.
+When choosing the Custom Regexg option, an additional box will allow inserting a regular expression.

 Once an expected format is defined, saved, and published, WalkMe will tag any new user data with a Valid/Invalid attribute, which can be later used for filtering user’s data on WalkMe’s analytics platform, Insights.